tamylaa/clodo-framework/docs/decision-framework.md

-# Decision Framework: When to Use Lego Framework
+# Decision Framework: When to Use Clodo Framework

 ## 🎯 Executive Summary

-The **Lego Framework** is a powerful tool for rapid microservices development on Cloudflare Workers, but it's not suitable for every project.
-This guide provides a comprehensive decision framework to help you determine if the Lego Framework aligns with your needs.
+The **Clodo Framework** is a powerful tool for rapid microservices development on Cloudflare Workers, but it's not suitable for every project.
+This guide provides a comprehensive decision framework to help you determine if the Clodo Framework aligns with your needs.

-## ✅ **Use Lego Framework When:**
+## ✅ **Use Clodo Framework When:**

 ### **1. Rapid Development is Critical**
 - **Startup MVP Development**: Need to validate ideas quickly with production-ready services